Table of Contents

 - “Needs Reorder” uses conditional rules to set the value to Yes when “On Hand” is less than “Minimum Required”

-The Products table uses display rules to highlight records where “Needs Reorder” is “Yes” with a yellow background and warning icon.
+The Products grid uses display rules to highlight records where “Needs Reorder” is “Yes” with a yellow background and warning icon.

 This flexibility opens up endless possibilities of adding rich functionality to your applications.